rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 ### Tap Tempo

-Instead of setting the BPM manually, the module can be set to the desired BPM by tapping a button.
+In addition to setting the BPM manually, the module can be set to the desired BPM by clicking the encoder.
 The module will calculate the BPM based on the interval between taps.

 1. Select the tap tempo parameter.
-2. Press the tap tempo button at least 3 times to set the BPM based on the interval between taps.
+2. Press the encoder button at least 3 times to set the BPM based on the interval between taps.
 If more than 3 taps are entered, the average time between the last 3 is used.
 BPM is updated in real-time.

 ### Save/Load Configuration